-Refer to the Note 1 Accounting policies (Critical judgements and estimation uncertainty and Determination of fair value of financial instruments), Note 6 Net result from items at fair value, Note 12 Derivatives and hedge accounting, Note 23 Classification of financial instruments and Note 24 Assets and liabilities at fair value.
+Refer to the Note 1 Accounting policies (Critical judgements and estimation uncertainty and Determination of fair value of financial instruments), Note 6 Net result from items at fair value, Note 12 Derivatives and hedge accounting, Note 22 Classification of financial instruments and Note 23 Assets and liabilities at fair value.

-Increased volatility, rising interest rates, heightened geopolitical tensions and in general widespread macroeconomic uncertainty continue to be a key theme across major markets in the post covid time.
-The challenging valuation environment emphasises the importance of robust valuation and reporting controls and the valuation of financial instruments continues to be an area of inherent risk
+Heightened geopolitical tensions and ongoing macroeconomic uncertainty while confirming the trend of improving financial conditions continue to be a key theme across major markets.
+The challenging valuation environment emphasises the importance of robust valuation and reporting controls and the valuation of financial instruments continues to be an area of inherent risk.